 The rest of the group aims to catch the assassin doing their dirty work.

 Over the course of several minutes, everyone mingles and greets one another as they pass with a smile and a look in the eye as often as possible.

-When an individual catches a wink from the assassin, they must wait at least five seconds (as the continue to mingle) before dying a histrionic death, and removing themselves from the action.
+When an individual catches a wink from the assassin, they must wait at least five seconds (as they continue to mingle) before dying a histrionic death and removing themselves from the action.

 The assassin is not obliged to wink at everyone they greet.